ble86/202a_project/software/training_scripts/README.md

 ```
 python3 map_data.py
 ```
-- The script should output a file newer_mapped_data.csv in the data folder of this project.
+- The script should output a file mapped_data.csv in the data folder of this project.

 ## data_processing.py
 This file is used to take the mapped CSV, containing data for each keypress, and separating the data to be samples associated for a preset localization cluster for each key.